 In September, 1834 a late-night mob attack closed the school.
 These events made national and international news in the 1830s and galavanized the abolitionist movement.
 Many of the students, including Juila Williams, Mary Miles, and Mary Harris went on to become educators, reformers, and leaders in their communities.
 Crandall v.
 Connecticut impacted two U.S. Supreme Court cases and laid the framework for the 14th Amendment to the U.S. Constitution.

-The Prudence Crandall Museum, site of the Canterbury Female Boarding School, is a member of the International Coalition of Sites of Conscience.
+The Prudence Crandall Museum, site of the Canterbury Female Boarding School, is an International Coalition of Sites of Conscience.
 The Museum is a National Historic Landmark and Archaeological Preserve.
 Prudence Crandall is the Official State Heroine of Connecticut.

 Hours